agopal42/agopal42.github.io/_news/announcement_3.md

 inline: true
 ---

-Started as a PhD student at IDSIA with Prof. J\"urgen Schmidhuber.
+Started as a PhD student at IDSIA with Prof. Jürgen Schmidhuber.